Skelmis/Hermes/USAGE.md

 - Set a strong CSRF token

 If you encounter security issues when deploying in environments that meet the above expectations I'd love to hear about it!
 When doing so please follow the security policy located [here](https://github.com/Skelmis/Hermes/security/policy).

+#### User Model

+There are three types of user's within the application.
+These are Regular Users, Admins and Superusers.

+###### Regular Users

+The bread and butter of users.
+Can use all the application besides the admin panel.

+###### Admins

+Same as Regular Users but also have access to the admin panel at `/admin/`.

+###### Superusers

+Same as Admins but they can also create new users via the admin panel.
+Basically a requirement if self sign up is turned off.

+Creating users via the command line is also possible with the command `uv run piccolo user create` within the web applications Docker image.